 "Beware of products labeled as 'natural.'
 This doesn't mean much since there is no USDA definition or standard for 'natural' products," says Favre.
 That being said, not all products with the word 'natural' on their labels are frauds.
 According to our wellness editor, Victoria, "Your best bet is to study the ingredients.
 Remember that they're listed from highest percentage to lowest, so aim to pick a product where synthetic ingredients are mainly at the bottom of the list, if included at all."

 Still, here's where it gets a little confusing: "The scientific names of some naturally occurring ingredients might sound synthetic," notes Victoria.
 "Sodium chloride is just sea salt, for example, and citric acid is a compound found in lemons and other citrus fruits.
-Not to fear—you'll begin to recognize these with practice (in fact, she breaks it down even further here)."
+Not to fear—you'll begin to recognize these with practice."

 "Not all certified organic products have the organic seal on the label," says Favre.
 Furthermore, "Certified products can be labeled 'organic' if they contain at least 95% organic ingredients.
 These products must display the organic and nonorganic ingredients on the label and the name of the organic certifier."
 So the certifier's organic seal may be used on the cosmetic product, but it doesn't need to be used.